Esri/hub.js/docs/src/guides/node.md

 ---
-title: Using ArcGIS REST JS in Node.js
+title: Using @esri/hub.js in Node
-navTitle: Node.js
+navTitle: Node
-description: Learn how to integrate the ArcGIS REST JS library into a Node.js app.
+description: Learn how to integrate the @esri/hub.js library in a Node app.
 order: 60
 group: 1-get-started
 ---